Equinox London could possibly be one of the most expensive gyms in Kensington, London or even the country. And it doesn’t even have a swimming pool.

 Thankfully I managed to get hold of a free three-day pass which was being given out at the hairdressers just along the road.
 So I had three whole days in which to get fit and feel like a millionaire at the same time.
 I decided to make every moment count.

 Into health and fitness?
-Why not check out these fitness breaks:
+Why not check out my other fitness reviews:

 Tennis, sailing, swimming and cycling with Mark Warner Holidays